hendrixjoseph/hendrixjoseph.github.io/_posts/2023-01-10-2023-new-years-resolutions-goals.md

 ## Improve My Health

-* Weight 199 lbs or less
+* Weigh 199 lbs or less
 * Run a 5k non-stop
 * Run a 5k in less than 30 minutes
 * Run non-stop for: